iBalqees/Personal-Portfolio/README.md

 - CSS3

 ## How to Run
+1.Download the repository
-1. Open the project folder.
+2.Open the project folder.
-2. Double-click index.html or open it in any web browser.
+2. open "index.html" in any web browser.